Cupolas of Capitalism

 STATE CITY STATE CAPITOL STREET ADDRESS(es) / BUILDING DATE(s) / ARCHITECT(s) BLDG.
 DESCRIPTION(s), IMAGE(s) and SITE LINK(s)

-Pennsylvania Harrisburg Current State Capitol at N. 3rd & State Streets / bird's eye view rotated to show front from MS Bing; street and maybe forthcoming 3D view from Google Maps; and 3D model from 3D Warehouse.
+Pennsylvania Harrisburg Current State Capitol at 501 N. 3rd St. / bird's eye view from MS Bing; street and 3D view from Google Maps; and 3D model from 3D Warehouse.

 1894, Old Museum Building constructed, part of current Capitol complex / John T. Windrim.